Discover the unique character and beauty of each Azorean island

 The White Island

-UNESCO Biosphere Reserve named for its light-colored volcanic rock and gentle, pale hills.
+UNESCO Biosphere Reserve named for its light-colored volcanic rock.

 4,400